Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy: Introduction: Current challenges of SiPMs in gamma-ray astronomy

 Given these constraints, the only ASIC at the time of this study that allows coping with the large sensor capacitance is the Multiple Use SiPM Integrated Circuit (MUSIC) ASIC~\cite{key-MUSIC_paper, key-MUSIC_journal}.
 This 8-channel pre-amplifying ASIC has been developed at the University of Barcelona.
 It contains several functionalities: (1) summation of up to eight input channels and providing a differential output; (2) individual readout of the time over threshold response, and (3) individual analog response using a single-ended output driver.
 Both output drivers are capable of driving 50~$\Omega$.
 Each operating mode, summation and single input processing includes a configurable dual-gain option.
 Moreover, the summation mode implements a dual-gain output providing four different gains for this operating mode.
 Figure \ref{fig:sim_music} shows the architecture and the main functionalities of the MUSIC ASIC.

-The ASIC also offers the possibility to apply a pole-zero cancellation in any operating mode, reducing the pulse full width at half-maximum (FWMH).
+The ASIC also offers the possibility to apply a pole-zero cancellation in any operating mode, reducing the SiPM pulse FWMH.
 For the particular case studied here, this allows reducing the signal tail and summing from four channels of a pixel as it is done in the SST-1M front-end electronics.
 This is particularly interesting for the current SiPM technologies which exhibit large capacitance.
 Furthermore, this ASIC would also reduce the power consumption of the FEE.
 The idea would be to use a MUSIC board per pixel in high gain (HG) mode to readout, sum, and amplify the signals of the 4 channels of a pixel and to send a single signal to the slow control board.
 The integration of the MUSIC ASIC in the current camera topology is shown in figure \ref{fig:music_integration_camera}.

-The measurement setup used to characterize the MUSIC ASIC with the LCT5 sensor is first described, followed by the resulting pulse shapes and photo-electron spectra obtained by coupling the MUSIC ASIC with SiPMs of area 3$\times$3~mm$^2$.
-A study of the linearity of the HG channel is then presented.
-Finally, the measured pulses are compared with the simulated MUSIC response.
-The study is completed by the simulation of the LCT5 sensor in hexagonal shape enabling performance extrapolation for future cameras.
+The presentation of the work is structured as follow: \begin{itemize} \item Description of the measurement and simulation setups used to characterized the MUSIC ASIC with the LCT5 sensor. \item Pulse shape and photo-electron spectra measurement results obtained by coupling the MUSIC ASIC with a 3$\times$3~mm$^2$ SiPM and study of the linearity of the HG channel response. \item Pulse shape comparison between measurements and simulated predictions for different PZC configurations. \item Response prediction of the MUSIC ASIC for an hexagonal LCT5 sensor, enabling performance extrapolation for future cameras with large area custom sensors. \end{itemize}